shamshubham/password/README.md

-# Password Strength Indicator
+# 🔒 Password Strength Indicator

-This project demonstrates a simple password strength indicator that provides real-time feedback on the strength of the entered password.
-The indicator uses color-coded messages to show whether the password is weak, medium, or strong based on its length.
+Welcome to the Password Strength Indicator project!
+This tool offers real-time feedback on the strength of passwords as users type, helping them create more secure passwords.
+The indicator uses a color-coded system to visually represent the strength of the entered password.

-## Table of Contents
+## 📚 Table of Contents

 - [Introduction](#introduction)
 - [Features](#features)